TDROP1/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles display in long format all files including hidden files.
-5-listfilesdigitonly display files in numerical order using ls -la 6-firstdirectory creates a directory in tmp directory
+5-listfilesdigitonly display files in numerical order using ls -la 6-firstdirectory creates a directory in tmp directory 7-movethatfile moves a file betty to a directory in /tmp/